EthicalSource/ethicalsource.dev/README.md

 for the latest discussions involving the evolution of the definition.

 To build the website locally, first [install Hugo](https://gohugo.io/getting-started/installing) using your package manager of choice.
+Note that currently the site will only work with Hugo 0.31.
+There is an [open issue](https://github.com/ContributorCovenant/ethicalsource/issues/2), so a pull request to upgrade the site for the latest version would be most welcome!

 For example, on Debian/Ubuntu:
 ```
 apt-get install hugo